solidi/writing/writing-ideas.md

 1. Apps doing sh*t
     1. Flower recommendations for a breakup
     1. Home address misplaced
+1. How to Place on the Front Page of Hacker News
+    1. Add "Angle of Attack" on how to write something

 ## What is a _____ Anyway?